 The Amendment’s meanings were constituted through processes of interaction between the formal norm itself and HCPs’ interpretations.
-HCPs’ interpretations, in turn, circulated through women’s efforts to make sense of a vague and open-textured law as it applied at key moments in their reproductive lives.
-Some respondents observed the Amendment where it had no strict legal application; actively ‘travelling to where it shouldn’t.’
-David Delaney writes that what is ‘displaced or unacknowledged by formal law retains life elsewhere’.
+Those interpretations, in turn, circulated through women’s efforts to make sense of a vague and open-textured law as it applied at key moments in their reproductive lives.
+Some respondents observed the Amendment where it had no strict legal application, actively ‘travelling to where it shouldn’t’.
+Delaney writes that what is ‘displaced or unacknowledged by formal law retains life elsewhere’.
 This cluster of responses suggests that for some women, the Amendment was more than a law of last resort; it was an expansive power to overrule decisions in pregnancy and childbirth.
 From a legal consciousness perspective, it is not surprising that, in women’s accounts, the Amendment’s force and scope extended beyond anything imposed by the formal legal system and were entangled with several extra-legal concerns.
 In addition, women perceived that the Amendment gave extra-legal discourses something akin to legal force.
-Perhaps many HCPs avoided or did not consciously engage with the Amendment, preferring to displace the work of overriding women’s decision-making onto other norms.
+Perhaps many HCPs avoided or did not consciously engage with the Amendment, preferring to displace the work of overriding women’s decision making onto other norms.
 Nevertheless, some women perceived the Amendment’s effects when their HCPs overrode their intimate decisions.

-THE AMENDMENT AS FELT REGULATION
+6 THE AMENDMENT AS FELT REGULATION

 HCPs’ failure to ‘name’ the Amendment is not determinative.
-Not all respondents received reasons for a HCP’s decision in the moment.
-31 stated that they received no justification for having to accept particular interventions, and 11 reported that they receive no justification for refusing a care request.
-Three said their consent was taken ‘as a given’, or that procedures ‘just happened’ without further discussion.
+Not all respondents received reasons for an HCP’s decision in the moment.
+Thirty-one stated that they received no justification for having to accept particular interventions, and 11 reported that they received no justification for the refusal of a care request.
+Three said that their consent was taken ‘as a given’, or that procedures ‘just happened’ without further discussion.
 One respondent described a membrane sweep and rupture of membranes without prior discussion.
-When she asked if her waters had been broken, the doctor “just smiled and said we all need a little help from time to time.”
-Sorcha describes a forceps delivery done without discussion or being asked for consent:

-It just happened.
-I was satisfied with my care, but I wouldn't say that there was consent required or given.

-Lorna says that she had a double episiotomy without prior discussion or specific consent:

-I had a double episiotomy - I didn't refuse treatment because I wasn't asked to consent.
+When she asked if her waters had been broken, the doctor ‘just smiled and said we all need a little help from time to time’.
+Sorcha described a forceps delivery done without discussion or being asked for consent: ‘It just happened.
+I was satisfied with my care, but I wouldn’t say that there was consent required or given.’
+Lorna said that she had a double episiotomy without prior discussion or specific consent: ‘I had a double episiotomy – I didn’t refuse treatment because I wasn’t asked to consent.
 No consent given.
-It was just done.
+It was just done.’
 Gillian’s membranes were ruptured without her consent:

 On first birth, on admission for induction, was told by doctor she was going to do an internal exam.
 I saw her unwrap a crochet hook kind of thing and she broke my waters fully (had been seeping).
 I was already stressed out about induction and I’m very sure she didn’t warn me she might do this.
 It was excruciating and to my knowledge without warning or requesting permission.
 I believe this is because of the 8th amendment and consent policy for pregnant women.
 Nothing was said though.